margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## E Pluribus Unum ##
-I am a voice in a sea of voices yearning to be free.
+I am a voice in a sea of voices yearning to be say the right thing.
 I am a conscience in a sea of consciences yearning to do the right thing.
-I am a body in a sea of bodies yearning to be asexual.
+I am a body in a sea of bodies yearning to be free.
 I am a heart in a sea of hearts yearning to love more.
 I am a set of eyes in a set of eyes yearning to see the good going on.
 I am one of a kind in the sea of humanity.
 Like a drop of water ripples outwardly, I am one of many leading to ripples outwardly in a sea of ripples.
+I am one in a million.
+There are a million ways to say and do the same thing.

 <br>